Archaeosynthemis occidentalis

 known as the western brown tigertail.

 It is a medium-sized dragonfly with reddish-brown and yellow markings.

 It is endemic to south-western Australia where it inhabits boggy creeks and swamps.

 Archaeosynthemis occidentalis appears similar to Archaeosynthemis orientalis found in eastern Australia.

+Etymology

+The genus name Archaeosynthemis combines the Greek ἀρχαῖος (arkhaios, "ancient" or "archaic") with Synthemis, an existing genus of dragonflies.

+The species name occidentalis is derived from the Latin occidens ("west" or "western"), referring to its south-western Australian habitat.